mrgudenheim/FFTorama/README.md

 # [Click here for newest release](https://github.com/mrgudenheim/FFTorama/releases)

 # About
-This extension adds two panels to pixelorama.
-One to display a selected frame and one to display an animation.
+This extension adds three panels to pixelorama:
+1) Displays a selected frame
+2) Displays a selected animation
+3) Shows settings for the extension

 When selecting a frame, the corresponding sections of the sprite sheet will be selected.

 # Installation
 To use the extension, drag the .pck file into Pixelorama.
 Then go to Edit -> Preferences -> Extensions and select and enable FFTorama.
-Two new tabs should appear in the top left.
+Three new tabs should appear in the top left.
 They can be dragged to new locations within pixelorama.

 https://www.oramainteractive.com/Pixelorama-Docs/extension_system/extension_basics#installing-the-extension